Innova4D/expression-meteor/README.md

 # expression-webapp
-Sentiment Analysis WebApp with Polymer and Websockets.
+Sentiment Analysis Reactive WebApp with Meteor and Neo4j.